 • New York at 9,933 square feet or 0.23 acres.

-According to our research, the national yard size sits around 23,301 square feet, or just over half an acre.
-We found this number by using census data to calculate the average lot size per state, along with the average home size.
-Then, we used each state’s data to get a national average for lot size (25,240 square feet) and subtracted it from the national average home size (1,940 square feet) to get the national average yard size.
+According to our research, the national yard size average sits around 23,301 square feet or just over half an acre.
+We used census data to calculate the average lot size per state and the average home size.
+Using each state’s data, we got a national average for lot size (25,240 square feet) and subtracted from the national average home size (1,940 square feet) to get the national average yard size.

-Most states fall comfortably within 15,000 and 25,000 square feet, allowing the majority of homeowners to possess decent-sized yards.
+Most states fall comfortably within 15,000 and 25,000 square feet, allowing many homeowners to have decent-sized yards.
 This amount might seem small to some home-buying veterans, as historically, homes have had much larger yards.
 But, as studies have shown, American homes have not only gotten larger, but their lot sizes have gotten smaller, resulting in a decrease in yard size over the generations.
+I recommend adjusting your expectations when shopping for a home to take yard size into account.

 Average Yard Size by State

-Many factors can contribute to a state’s lot and yard sizes, such as the price of land, housing demand, cost of materials, and population density.
-The following map illustrates the average size of each state’s yards.
+Several factors influence a state’s lot and yard sizes, including the price of land, housing demand, cost of materials, and population density.
+The map below shows the average yard size in each state.

 The state with the largest yards, by a wide margin, is Alaska.
-Alaska boasts yards over 200,000 square feet, or four and a half acres, per property.
-On the other end of the spectrum, we have Maryland, whose yards only measure up to 7,599 square feet, or 0.17 acres.
+Alaska boasts yards of over 200,000 square feet/4.5 acres per property.
+On the other end of the spectrum, there’s Maryland, where yards only measure up to 7,599 square feet/0.17 acres.
 If you’re in the market for a spacious yard but don’t want to relocate to the far north, you can check out the other top-ranking states like Maine (1.64 acres), Vermont (1.59 acres), New Hampshire (1.09 acres), and Alabama (0.67 acres).

-After conducting our study, two states stood out to us — Florida and Texas.
+After conducting the study, two states stood out — Florida and Texas.
 In recent years, these two states have seen some of the highest numbers of movers relocating to them.
-As such, you might expect them to have larger yards, especially since Texas is known as the “private land state.”
-However, this is not the case, as both Texas and Florida fall below the national average for yard size.
-Texas yards average around 0.34 acres, and Florida is even less at 0.25 acres.
+You might expect them to have larger yards, especially since people often call Texas the private land state.
+However, this isn’t the case, as both Texas and Florida fall below the national average for yard size.
+Texas yards average around 0.34 acres, and Florida has even smaller yards, around 0.25 acres on average.

-While most homeowners want larger yards, particularly back yards, some prefer smaller, more manageable properties.
+While most homeowners want larger yards, particularly backyards, some prefer smaller, more manageable properties that have smaller yards that are easier to mow and maintain.
 If that is the case for you, states like Maryland (0.17 acres), California (0.18 acres), New Jersey (0.21 acres), Hawaii (0.23 acres), or New York (0.23 acres) might be to your liking.
-Several factors contribute to these states’ smaller than average lot and yard size, but most analysts believe the main contributing facets are the price of land, land availability, population density, and local industry.
+The price of land, land availability, population density, and local industry primarily contribute to these states’ smaller-than-average lot and yard sizes, according to most analysts.

 Below is a table containing the data on each state’s yard size, organized by state name, yard size in feet, and yard size in acres.